chrisosaurus/icarus/README.md

 The two backends are roughly now on-par with each other, so the focus has now shifted to adding some more of the basic language features.

+I think the most essentials parts to add are:

+ * user defined data types - structs, unions, and enums
+ * parameterised (generic) data types - such as Vector<T> and Maybe<T>
+ * looping constructs - for loops

 Usage